 At the moment Virginia Grande is looking at role models in computing education.
-More broadly, inclusive teaching, culture, professional competencies and MOOCs are her main research interests in the field.
-As technology is increasingly becoming part of education from young ages, Child-Computer Interaction (CCI) is another area that she finds fascinating.
+More broadly, inclusive teaching, culture, and professional competencies are her main research interests in the field.

 Virginia Grande combines her research with volunteer work in the Association for Computing Machinery (ACM), which she started during her undergraduate studies.
 In particular, she is very active in the ACM Council on Women in Computing (ACM-W).
 Her roles are/have been:

 - Chair of the ACM-W Europe working group on ACM Celebrations of Women in Computing in the continent